Caste system in India: Ghurye's 1932 description

 The above Ghurye's model of caste thereafter attracted scholarly criticism for relying on the census reports produced by the colonial government, the "superior, inferior" racist theories of H. H. Risley, and for fitting his definition to then prevalent orientalist perspectives on caste.

 Ghurye added, in 1932, that the colonial construction of caste led to the livening up, divisions and lobbying to the British officials for favourable caste classification in India for economic opportunities, and this had added new complexities to the concept of caste.
-Graham Chapman and others have reiterated the complexity, and they note that there are differences between theoretical constructs and the practical reality.
+Graham Chapman and others have reiterated the complexity and they note that there are differences between theoretical constructs and the practical reality.

 Modern perspective on definition

-Ronald Inden, the Indologist, agrees that there has been no universally accepted definition.
+Ronald Inden, the Indologist, agrees that there has been no universally accepted definition of "caste".
 For example, for some early European documenters it was thought to correspond with the endogamous varnas referred to in ancient Indian scripts, and its meaning corresponds in the sense of estates.
-To later Europeans of the Raj era it was endogamous jatis, rather than varnas, that represented caste, such as the 2378 jatis that colonial administrators classified by occupation in the early 20th century.
+To later Europeans of the Raj era it was endogamous jatis, rather than varnas, that represented caste, such as the 2,378 jatis that colonial administrators classified by occupation in the early 20th century.